Joy (2015 film): Writing and casting

 In January 2014, it was announced that David O. Russell's upcoming project would entail rewriting and directing a drama film about American inventor and entrepreneur Joy Mangano, a struggling Long Island single mom of three children.
-Russell set Jennifer Lawrence to play the lead role in the film, which John Davis and John Fox produced for Davis Entertainment, along with Ken Mok, with 20th Century Fox holding the distribution rights.
+Russell signed Jennifer Lawrence to play the lead role in the film, which John Davis and John Fox produced for Davis Entertainment, along with Ken Mok, with 20th Century Fox holding the distribution rights.

 In early November 2014, Russell said it was "a great opportunity to do something neither Jennifer nor I have done [before]".
-He also stated that he would like to cast Robert De Niro and create a role for Bradley Cooper to star in the film.
+He also stated he would like to cast Robert De Niro and create a role for Bradley Cooper to star in the film.
 On November 11, it was reported that De Niro was in final talks to re-team with Russell and Lawrence in the film, to play Mangano's father.
-They worked together in the 2012 film Silver Linings Playbook, and then De Niro made a cameo in 2013's American Hustle.
+They worked together in the 2012 film Silver Linings Playbook, and De Niro made a cameo in 2013's American Hustle.

 Russell rewrote the script by Annie Mumolo.
-On November 17, De Niro confirmed his casting, saying "Yes I am going to do something with them.
+On November 17, De Niro confirmed his casting, saying, "Yes I am going to do something with them.
 I am going to play a father."

 In early December 2014, Cooper was officially set to star along with Lawrence, playing an executive at QVC who helps Joy by giving the Miracle Mop a boost.
 On December 8, Édgar Ramírez was cast as Tony Miranda, Joy's now ex-husband.
-Additional cast members, including Isabella Rossellini, Diane Ladd, and Virginia Madsen in unspecified roles, were revealed on February 17, 2015.
+Additional cast members, including Isabella Rossellini, Diane Ladd and Virginia Madsen in unspecified roles, were revealed on February 17, 2015.
 Isabella Crovetti-Cramp played young Joy.
 In February, another working title was revealed, which was Kay's Baptism.
 Elisabeth Röhm's casting as Peggy, sister of Joy Mangano, was revealed on February 27, 2015.

 Filming

 Principal photography began in February 2015, after De Niro completed the shooting of Dirty Grandpa.
 Filming was originally set to begin on February 9, 2015, in Boston, Massachusetts, making this Russell's third film shot in the area.
 Due to snow in the city, filming was rescheduled to begin on February 19, on Federal Street in Wilmington, Massachusetts, lasting through February 26, but principal photography on the film began in Boston on February 16, 2015.

 In Wilmington, filming lasted until February 26, 2015.
 On February 27, 2015, Lawrence made a Facebook post denying the rumors about her clashes with Russell on the set of the film, saying, "David O. Russell is one of my closest friends and we have an amazing collaborative working relationship.
 I adore this man and he does not deserve this tabloid malarkey.
 This movie is going great and I'm having a blast making it!"
-After wrapping up in Wilmington, the production moved to North Reading, where shooting took place March 2–4, 2015 and on March 11 and 12.
+After wrapping up in Wilmington, the production moved to North Reading, where shooting took place on March 2–4, 2015, and March 11 and 12.